iiab/iiab/roles/maps/README.md

 - [Terrain](#how-do-i-install-3d-terrain) (optional 3D elevation data)
 - ​[Map Search](#how-do-i-install-map-search) (e.g. to find cities and towns)

-NEW: Do you need comprehensive detail in specific areas, in addition to the above global maps?
+NEW: Do you want vivid detail in specific areas, in addition to the above global maps?
 IIAB implementers/operators can download "[Full Quality Regions](#full-quality-regions)" for parts of the world that are especially important to their community.
 These high-res rectangular regions provide _maximum_ graphical detail, without using up too much disk space.

 Follow the instructions below, so that your IIAB users will be able browse IIAB Maps at http://box/maps or http://10.10.10.10/maps